- Study Mode: Full Time

 BSc Sound Design is for those with a fascination for sound and the creative use of audio technology.
-This degree programme provides a practical, theoretical and creative grounding in sound design and will appeal to those with a passion for sound.
+This degree programme provides a practical, theoretical and creative grounding in sound design across multiple industry areas, from movie soundtracks to music production, games audio, and beyond.

 Why study this subject?

-Do you have a fascination for sound and the creative use of audio technology?
+Do you have a fascination for sound and the creative use of audio technologies in different visual contexts.

-With a degree in sound design you could be working in post-production, outside broadcast, tv and film production, live music events, or for an audio supplier or broadcaster such as Sky or the BBC.
+With a degree in sound design, you could be working in post-production for the Film, TV, and Gaming industries, outside broadcast, live music events, or for audio suppliers or broadcasters such as Sky or the BBC.

-A career in sound design would see you using your studio and music production skills as part of team to create appropriate audio to demonstrate atmosphere, tempo or overall effect.
+With a career in sound design, you could use your studio and production skills as part of a team to create appropriate audio in a variety of contexts to demonstrate atmosphere, texture, or overall effect.